nelhousni/jhipster-gitlabci-to-k8s/HELM-README.md

 You can deploy all your applications by running the following bash command:

 ```
-bash helm-apply.sh (or) ./helm-apply.sh
+bash helm-install.sh (or) ./helm-install.sh
 ```

-`helm-apply.sh` will always do a clean install.
+`helm-install.sh` will always do a clean install.
 Any of the existing charts with the same identity gets removed first and then it does a clean install.

 You can upgrade all your apps (if you have made any changes to the generated manifests) by running the following bash command: